You've just been assigned to a Scrum team and you don't know what's going on.

 During the planning meeting, the Scrum team should agree on three things:

 - What we will build in this sprint?

-- How much of work can we commit to for this sprint?
+- How much work can we commit to for this sprint?

 - Who is going to do what by when?

-It's important that the team takes skill sets, roles, and responsibilities into account during sprint planning.
+The team must take skill sets, roles, and responsibilities into account during sprint planning.